xjtulyc/daily-paper-reading2023/Detection/Medical Image/Ultrasound/Ultrasound_detection.md

 # Object Detection for Ultrasound

+The ultrasound lesion detection task refers to regress the bounding box or mask of the lesion derived from the ultrasound image or video.

+Previous work has focused on how to automate detection from ultrasound images or videos, trading off accuracy and real-time performance.

+Non-deep learning methods, such as hand-crafted features, have lower computational complexity than deep learning methods, but they suffer from poor robustness and accuracy.

+Compared with the general detection, the deep learning based ultrasound lesion detection has less training data.
+At the same time, an ultrasound detection model that can be applied in hospitals needs to balance accuracy, real-time and explainability.

+据我们所知，我们是第一个将光流法应用在ROI Align的超声病灶检测工作

 ## 1. Review

 ### 1.1.
 Deep Learning in Medical Ultrasound Analysis: A Review - 2019